structured-query-language/structured-query-language.github.io/whats-eating-up-your-snowflake-warehouse-part-2.md

 The `MATCH_RECOGNIZE` clause has several different parts.
 The `DEFINE` part contains the variable definition, which can later be used in the other parts.
 We defined the following variables:

-    UPTREND – We defined as the execution_time_in_mins greater than the previous execution of the same queriy.
-We are also ignoring small increases of 5% in execution time i.e. multiplying by 1.05
+1. `UPTREND` – We defined as the execution_time_in_mins greater than the previous execution of the same queriy.
+We are also ignoring small increases of 5% in execution time i.e. multiplying by 1.05.

 The `pattern` we used is the following: `UPTREND{3,}$`